 Voluntary Provision of Data

-When you voluntarily supply your personal data to us, for example where you; use the Website to upload or send personal data (by filing out a form, uploading your CV and cover letter, or similar activities in which you volunteer data about yourself); contact us by post, telephone or e-mail; report a problem with a Website; we may collect, store and use the personal data that you disclose to us.
+When you voluntarily supply your personal data to us, for example where you; use the Website to upload or send personal data (by filling out a form, uploading your CV and cover letter, or similar activities in which you volunteer data about yourself); contact us by post, telephone or e-mail; report a problem with a Website; we may collect, store and use the personal data that you disclose to us.

-The personal data we collect from you may include your title, name, address, e-mail address, company, job title, birthday, phone number – but will depend on precisely what details you volunteer to us as you interact with the Website.
+The personal data we collect from you may include your title, name, address, e-mail address, company, job title, birthday, and phone number – but will depend on precisely what details you volunteer to us as you interact with the Website.

 Automated Collection of Data